 If you feel like WooCommerce is the better option for you, you can go ahead and set up a WooCommerce online store right now with one of Bluehost’s WooCommerce hosting plans backed by a 30-day money-back guarantee.

 Our last verdict in this WooCommerce vs. Shopify competition is that Shopify takes a slight edge in the overall battle and is the winner.
-To use Shopify is easier and faster, and it contains excellent ecommerce tools, and includes hosting, security, domain, and customer support, all in straightforward premium plans.
+Using Shopify is easier and faster.
+It contains excellent eCommerce tools, includes hosting, security, domain, and customer support, all in straightforward premium plans.

 Shopify vs WooCommerce: FAQs